ShamsUlAzeem/MoneyLionAssessmentEndToEnd/README.md

 # MoneyLion Assessment
-This is an implementation of an assessment requested from MoneyLion for Senior Software Engineer job application role.
+This is an implementation of an assessment requested for a particular job application role.
 This repository is also created for acting as a template for future projects and will continue and maintained for development purpose.
 Please feel free to use each section of this template for your future spring boot projects.